ansible/ansible/docs/proposals/docker/docker_container_moduler.md

 Docker_container will accept the parameters listed below.
 An attempt has been made to represent all the options available to docker's create, kill, pause, run, rm, start, stop and update commands.

-Parameters related to connecting to the API are not listed here.
+Parameters for connecting to the API are not listed here.
+They are included in the common utility module mentioned above.

 ```
 blkio_weight: